Last Will and Testament

 An Overview of Creating a Will

-Get a Plan
+Get a Plan Outlining Your Wishes

-Who you want to inherit your property
+• Who do you want to inherit your property?

-Many times, clients come in with the exact plan they want, but they leave having made different choices once they have learned about the law, the responsibilities of the various roles, or learned of alternatives to meet their true goals.
+Many times, clients come in with the exact plan they want but leave having made different choices.
+They learn about the law, the legal responsibilities, or learn about alternatives to meet their wishes.
 So, don’t overthink it.
-Starting the process to get your last will and testament is your most important decision.
+Starting the process to get your wills completed is your most important decision.

 Drafting the last will and testament